MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Add-TeamUser.md

 schema: 2.0.0
 ---

 # Add-TeamUser

 ## SYNOPSIS
-Note: This cmdlet is currently in Beta.

-Adds an owner or member to the team.
+Adds an owner or member to the team

 ## SYNTAX